Moto Guzzi Le Mans: 850 Le Mans II

-The Mark II was similar to the Mark I, but the small 'bikini" fairing became a larger full fairing, in three parts, incorporating indicators.
+The Le Mans II was similar to the Le Mans I, but the small 'bikini" fairing became a larger full fairing, in three parts, incorporating indicators.
 The fairing had been tested in Moto Guzzi's wind tunnel (which had been used to test race bike fairings in the 1950s).
 The new fairing had a rectangular headlight, rather than the earlier round item. later bikes saw an oil sump spacer to increase internal volume and move the oil away from the crankshaft and cylinder bores were updated to alloy coated with Moto Guzzi's patented "Nigusil".

-The front forks were slightly changed and now held slightly wider in the yokes (triple trees).
+The front fork was slightly changed and now held slightly wider in the yokes (triple trees).
 The seat was the same as the Le Mans and could comfortably carry a pillion.
 Further changes included a revised instrument cluster derived from the 1000cc SP.
 Brakes were linked, with the handlebar lever operating the front right caliper and the footbrake operating both the front left and rear caliper via a simple splitter.

 CX 100

-For the US market whose importer had always wanted a larger displacement machine than the 850 Lemans II.
+For the US market whose importer had always wanted a larger displacement machine than the 850 Le Mans II.
 The mid valve 850 engine was replaced with the engine from the 1000 SP1000 to make the CX 100.
-Outwardly similar to the 850 Le Mans Mk II, despite the larger capacity of the touring engine, it produced less power, but with stronger bottom and mid range power making for an arguably more 'usable' street machine.
-The Le Mans MK II was not available in the US.
+Outwardly similar to the 850 Le Mans II, despite the larger capacity of the touring engine, it produced less power, but with stronger bottom and mid range power making for an arguably more 'usable' street machine.
+The Le Mans II was not available in the US.

 850 Le Mans III

 In 1981 a major redesign saw the tank, seat, fairings updated, which now resembled the V50 Monza and V35 Imola models.
 The instrument cluster was now dominated by a large white faced Veglia tachometer inside a moulded rubber binnacle.
-An extensive technical re-design saw many changes from the Mk II model.
+An extensive technical re-design saw many changes from the Le Mans II.
 The engine saw considerable updates with revised cylinder head and barrels, with a squared-off cooling-fin design.
 The sump spacer was now standard and the breather box was now replaced with condenser that used the upper frame rail.
 The pushrods and cylinder studs were moved further from the bore centre, allowing for the future increases in cylinder capacity.
 The engine had improved machining tolerances, revised intake, carburation and exhaust systems all of which gave an increase in power and torque despite the (official) slight drop in compression ratio.

-Minor changes were made to the rear suspension, with a longer swinging arm and to the front forks which were now up to 38mm, and had a provision for linked air-assistance.
+Minor changes were made to the rear suspension, with a longer swinging arm; and to the front fork, with the diameter of the stanchions increased to 38mm; and had a provision for linked air-assistance.
 A true proportioning valve was fitted to the linked brakes, improving the braking performance and later models had revised cast wheels although still with tube type tyres.